Den (pharaoh): Identity

 Fragment of an ivory label showing pharaoh Den wearing the double crown of Upper and Lower Egypt.
 Discovered in the tomb of Den, now in the Egyptian Museum.

 Den's serekh name was "Den" or "Dewen", most likely meaning "he who brings the water".
 This is consistent with his birth name, which was “Khasty”, meaning “he of the two deserts”.
 Egyptologists such as Toby Wilkinson and Francesco Tiradritti think that the birth name refers to the eastern and the western desert – both surrounding Egypt like protective shields – or to Lower and Upper Egypt.
 This is in accord with the introduction of the Nisut-Bity-title by Den.
 This royal title was designed to legitimise the ruler's power over the whole of Egypt.

 Den's family has been the subject of significant research.
 His mother was queen Merneith; this conclusion is supported by contemporary seal impressions and by the inscription on the Palermo Stone.
-Den's wives were the queens Semat, Seshemet-ka, Serethor, and, possibly, Qaineit.
+Den's wives were the queens Semat, Seshemet-ka, Serethor, and, possibly, Qaineit (or Qua-Neith).
 He also had numerous sons and daughters; his possible successors could have been king Anedjib and king Semerkhet.